moodlebox/moodlebox.net/content/en/help/startup-shutdown-restart/index.md

 ### Install a hardware startup and shutdown button

 It is possible to install a hardware button to switch off and start the MoodleBox.
-The [MoodleBox Disk Image][2] allows the use of such a button without any configuration changes.
+MoodleBox allows the use of such a button without any configuration changes.

 The installation of a hardware button is very simple: you just have to buy a button, for example [this capacitive button][3], and connect it to the pins of the MoodleBox GPIO (pins 5 and 6) port using [jumpers][4] (see the image below, thanks to Laurent Fleron), then restart the MoodleBox.

 {{< figure src="/img/media/hardware-button.jpg" title="Hardware button" class="centered-image" width="400" >}}

  [1]: http://moodlebox.home/admin/tool/moodlebox/index.php
- [2]: {{< relref "help/download-the-disk-image" >}}
  [3]: https://www.aliexpress.com/item/32713062171.html
  [4]: https://www.aliexpress.com/item/32800215149.html